My Travels To Date

 Hunting for fossils in the Peace River

-14. De Leon Springs State Park / Old Spanish Sugar Mill: Make sure to come early and come hungry to this local institution at the springs!
+14. De Leon Springs State Park / Old Sugar Mill Pancake House: Make sure to come early and come hungry to this local institution at the springs!
 The line for a table starts to grow very quickly, because the pancakes served here are delicious and a fun experience for the entire family.
 Griddles are built into the tables, and the all-you-can eat pancake batter is brought in large jugs for you to prepare just the way you like them.
 With the choice of many toppings to add to the pancakes, as well as other sides such as eggs, sausage, and bacon, you will leave feeling like you ate too much, but it’s worth every calorie!
 Afterwards, you can take a ride on the pontoon tour boat to float along the De Leon Springs and learn about the native wildlife while keeping an eye out for alligators and birds.
 There is also a large swimming area, kayak rentals, hiking trails, and many other ways to spend the day and stay active after your gluttonous breakfast.

 Animals and Wildlife